 - …doing something to make it right rather than moaning about it being wrong,

 - …saving up before I buy things,

 - …assuming other people are well intentioned, but being prepared in case they aren’t,

 - …investing in the future

-I support Cancer Research UK, because they fund research based upon the impact cancer has on peoples lives, not on how much money a potential cancer treatment can make for a Company.
-But it goes beyond affecting cancer treatments.
-Much of the research in Cancer is key to understanding the fundamental mechanisms our bodies cells work by.
-Understanding this has the best chance of revolutionising medicine in almost every respect.
-So for me, it’s the best balance between helping people suffering in the near term, whilst laying the foundations for changing billions of peoples lives in the long-term.
+I support Cancer Research UK, because they fund research based upon the impact cancer has on peoples lives, rather than how much profit a potential treatment can make.
+But for me it goes beyond that.
+Much of what is researched in Cancer is really about better understanding our bodies fundamental cellular mechanisms.
+This will transform medicine in almost every respect.
+So for me, it’s the best balance between reducing people’s suffering in the near term, whilst laying the foundation for changing billions of peoples lives in the long-term.

-And don’t even get me started on how it builds our ability to master nano-technology and the potential improvements that can bring to man-kind as a whole!
+And don’t even get me started on how Cancer Research is currently the best first step to master nano-technology and hence transforming the human-race as a whole!